Can It Up: Pineapple Rum Jam with Lime

 Instructions

-5 responses to Can It Up: Pineapple Rum Jam with Lime
+19 responses to Pineapple Rum Jam with Lime

 Sounds like just the remedy for the Winter Blues.
 It’s a tough time in the Northeast.
 Your jars look clear, jelly-like.
 Did you puréed the pineapples or use juice?